CI/CD Workflows

 Manual Dispatch

-Trigger a pipeline manually with custom parameters:
+Trigger a workflow manually with custom parameters:

 on: